 - Determine at least one way they can adjust their writing strategy, including but not limited to developing realistic writing goals

-This annual event sponsored by the Office of Graduate Student Life, Graduate Student Association, Graduate Education Association, and Law Student Association aims to engage with the Boston community through a weekend of service activities.
+This annual event sponsored by the Office of Graduate Student Life, Graduate Student Association, Graduate Education Association, and Law Student Association aims to engage with the Boston community through a day of service activities.

 The Office of Graduate Student Life, the Office of the Provost, University Libraries, and the Graduate Student Association welcomes the incoming class to Boston College during our New Graduate and Professional Student Orientation.

 The Orientation schedule includes a welcome address, returning graduate student panels, a BBQ lunch, campus tours, a resource fair, library tours, educational sessions, and a welcome reception!
 Educational sessions comprise of financial services, getting to know Boston, doctoral student support, a spouse/partner/family panel, and more.

 Students who attend the New Graduate and Professional Student Orientation will be able to...

 - Identify at least two academic or administrative buildings on campus

 - Identify at least two opportunities for involvement as a graduate student